lisett_icon.jpg

 Many types of carbon credits currently available on the market fail these quality tests.
 That is a sad fact.

-However, I would argue that the conclusion is not to get rid of the carbon market entirely.
+However, the answer is not to get rid of the carbon market entirely.
 While flawed, it is the only framework we currently have to drive down the gap between feasible emissions reductions and the CO2 levels we want to maintain.
 Hence, rather than dismissing it, we should be working to improve it.

 What can we do to avoid “fake” carbon credits and use the voluntary carbon market for good, not ill?